sds-edu/SDS-CI-GH-Guide/README.md

 1. Basic understanding of Git and version control
 2. A GitHub account
 3. Familiarity with the concepts of CI
-4. Node.js and npm installed on your local machine
+4. Having Node.js and npm installed on your local machine is recommended.
+You can visit this [page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for installation instructions.
+You can still proceed with this guide without them installed; however, some steps in the following sections may need to be skipped.

-## Lab Setup
+## Initial Setup

-1. Fork/Clone the repository [here](https://github.com/nus-CS3219/CS3219-CI-GH-Code.git), which contains a complete backend for the address book app.
-The repository includes some additional test code.
+1. Download the zip file titled "cs3219-se-toolbox-ci-gh-address-book-backend.zip" from Canvas, a project for which you will be configuring CI subsequently.

+   > :information_source:About the project: The zip file contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
+The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.
+Furthermore, the `test` directory includes a set of integration tests.
+You will see that they are automatically executed in the CI workflow later.

+   :bulb:You may skip steps 2 & 3 if you do not have Node.js or npm installed.

 2. Install all dependencies by running `npm install` in the project directory.

 3. To ensure everything is set up correctly, run `npm test`.
 All tests should pass in the local environment since they are using a mock database.

 ## Setting Up GitHub Actions for CI

 Now, let's set up a GitHub Actions workflow for Continuous Integration (CI).
 The workflow will be triggered when changes are pushed to the `master` branch.
-1. Create a `.github` directory in the root of your project
+1. Unzip the file you downloaded previously, and then create a `.github` directory at the root of this project

 2. Inside the `.github` directory, create another directory named `workflows`